ISISComputingGroup/ibex_developers_manual/Our-Lua-Utility-Functions.md

 ## Adding to our Lua utility functions

 Things to do:
-- Add your function to the globals set in `std.utils` in the `.luacheckrc` file both locally and on the [luacheck page](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/LuaCheck) page for others to use (the plan is to have a `.luacheckrc` on github, but first it needs to be worked out how to edit the `luacheck.path` correctly to point at it)
 - Add documentation in this page (the plan is to have documentation closer to the code, but that also needs to be worked out first)
 - Add it to the imports in "Using our Lua utility functions" section above